Montenegro To Extradite Crypto Entrepreneur Do Kwon To US - UrduPoint

 Montenegro To Extradite Crypto Entrepreneur Do Kwon To US

-Belgrade, (APP - UrduPoint / Pakistan Point News - 27th Dec, 2024) Montenegro will extradite to the United States South Korean cryptocurrency specialist Do Kwon, who is also wanted by Seoul for the multi-billion-dollar bankruptcy of his company, Terraform Labs, the Montenegrin Justice Ministry announced on Friday.
+Belgrade, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2024) Montenegro said Friday it will extradite to the United States the South Korean crypto Currency specialist Do Kwon, who is also wanted by Seoul for the multi-billion-dollar bankruptcy of his company, Terraform Labs.

+His lawyers denounced the decision as contrary to European conventions on extradition, and said they will appeal to the country's constitutional court and to the European Court of Human Rights.

 For months, Seoul and Washington have been seeking the South Korean's extradition for his suspected role in a fraud linked to his company's failure, which wiped out about $40 billion of investors' money and shook global crypto markets.